abylaw/asyncy-front-end/packages/microservice.guide/overview/README.md

 A container can accept input and write output (like a traditional function) or stream output (e.g., web servers, chatbots, social streams).

-* Try to keep images to a bare minimum.
-Consider using a base image from `alpine`.
+* Keep images to a bare minimum
+    * Consider using a parent image from `alpine` or a base image `FROM scratch`
 * Include an `EXPOSE` instruction for external access
 * Include an `ENTRYPOINT`